 Extract from Tips for Designing Templates documentation by PrintUI.

-By default your initialized template will always include a Background layer and at least one other layer for editable objects.
-In CS6 and later you will have the option to also include several other special layers:
+By default, your initialized template will always include a Background layer and at least one other layer for editable objects.
+You will have the option to also include several other special layers:

 - A Foreground layer should be used when you need to put non-editable objects that need to be in front of other objects in the stacking order.

 - Non-Printing Foreground and Non-Printing Background layers can be used to add reference guides or instructive notes.
 They appear to the user in the editor but are not present in the final output.
 They are called Foreground No Print and Background No Print in InDesign’s Layers panel.

 - An Imposition layer is used when creating a special template that is used to place several other templates on a single page.
 For example, you may want to print many business cards on a large sheet of paper.
-Please see the separate Imposing Documents Using PrintUI documentation from the PrintUI Developer portal for more details.
+This option is not supported as part of the integration of PrintUI in the IntelligenceBank platform.